Implementation

 Note

-The reading procedure for a NPY header is handled by the main function snpyio_r_header, which includes the following process:
+The procedure for reading a NPY header is managed by the main function snpyio_r_header, which includes the following steps:

 Error handling

-File-IO operations sometimes fail due to external reasons.
-This library gracefully handles these errors without terminating the program by invoking the exit() function.
-In both normal and error exit scenarios, both writer and reader free all internally-allocated memories before returning an error code to the user to prevent memory leaks.
+File-IO operations can fail due to external factors.
+This library gracefully handles such errors without terminating the program by avoiding calls to the exit() function, except the occurrence of fatal errors such as memory allocation failure.
+In both normal and error exit scenarios, the writer and reader functions free all internally allocated memory before returning an error code to the user, ensuring no memory leaks occur.

-Two exceptions exist: the reader returns the data type (e.g. '"<f8"') and the shape of the data (e.g. [123, 456]) to the user.
-After use, it is important that the user deallocates them properly to prevent memory leaks.
+There are two exceptions: the reader function returns the data type (e.g., '"<f8"') and the shape of the data (e.g., [123, 456]) to the user.
+It is crucial for users to deallocate these resources properly after use to prevent memory leaks.